 According to the Environmental Protection Agency (EPA), 500 million pounds of pesticides are applied annually in the United States.
-It is estimated that 3 percent of this total will drift.
+It is estimated that 3% of this total will drift.
 Drift is defined as the off-target movement of pesticides through the air at the time of application.
-Pesticide drift can cause several problems from pesticide exposure to nearby workers, residents and animals, to damage of susceptible crops.
+Pesticide drift can cause several problems from pesticide exposure to nearby workers, residents and animals, to damage to susceptible crops.
 Drift will also reduce the amount of chemical that is available to control the intended pest and may render an application inadequate.
 Since the chemical and the application cost money, drift not only is environmentally wrong, but it is also a costly and inefficient way of doing business.

 The Spray Drift Task Force (SDTF) was created by chemical companies to study and evaluate pesticide drift according to different methods of application in response to EPA’s growing drift concern.
 Several field studies were conducted, and drift amounts were quantified.
 According to SDTF, drift cannot be totally eliminated during pesticide application because of technology constraints, but there are ways to minimize drift to levels approaching zero.